The Books that Influence My Writing Life

 So—this has been a long way around to get to the answer of what books influenced me as a writer.

 While it’s taken all of the words to get us to the point where I can tell you about the books and authors, I’ve never really had to think about this answer.
-I’ve been a reader since the time before I could read (thanks Mom! and Dad! for reading to me as a child).
-I’ve absorbed stories my whole life, oftentimes in weirdly obsessive ways.13 I read the entire Hardy Boys and Nancy Drew series as a kid.
+I’ve been a reader since the time before I could read (thanks, Mom! and Dad! for reading to me as a child).
+I’ve absorbed stories my whole life, oftentimes in weirdly obsessive ways.
+I’m weirdly obsessive about most things I do.
+I have a difficult time just trying things out, whether an idea or an activity.
+I want—need?—to experience whatever I’m doing as deeply and completely as possible.
+This is both charming and not.
+I read the entire Hardy Boys and Nancy Drew series as a kid.
 As an adult, I did a Year of Dawkins, in which I read—in order—everything Richard Dawkins wrote (and then met him before he gave a talk in Indianapolis).

-Some books stuck more than other books.
-Some authors stuck more than other authors.
-Then enough time passed and enough conversations happened and enough writing happened that the answer evolved into an answer that existed— and always existed.
+Some books stuck more than others, and some authors stuck more than others.
+Then, enough time passed, enough conversations happened, and enough writing happened that the answer evolved into an answer that existed—and always existed.

 But—now—I have had time to consider this question more purposefully, I’ve started to understand a bit more why I’ve gravitated towards the writers that I love.
 I think the answer is something beyond writing.